intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Input Data Configuration
 * src: the queue you subscribe for your input data, e.g. a default config of Redis on local machine is `localhost:6379`.
-* shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`.
+* shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`, you should use the same shape of data which trained your model, in Tensorflow the format is usually HWC and in other models the format is usually CHW.

 #### Inference Parameter Configuration
 * batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512, as batch size increases, you may get some gain in throughput and multiple times slow down in latency (inference time per batch).
 * top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

 #### Spark Configuration
-* master: parameter `master` in spark
+* master: Your cluster address, parameter `master` in spark
 * driver_memory: parameter `driver-memory` in spark
 * executor_memory: parameter `executor-memory` in spark
 * num_executors: parameter `num-executors` in spark